mxab/nacp/README.md

 - Embedded OPA rules
 - Webhooks

+## Input

+The input for mutation and validation is the job data and the request metadata.
+See the [`types.Payload` struct](./admissionctrl/types/opa_payload.go) and its json representation for more details.

 ## Mutation

 During the mutation phase the job data is modified by the configured mutators.